one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

 ## 11. Using your model in OneWare Studio
 You can use your trained model directly in OneWare Studio by exporting it as an ONNX model.

 The ``Camera Tool`` allows you to run your model on live data from a connected camera.
 This allows you to easily test how the model will perform in your production environment.
+Furthermore, the model can be used to generate labels for newly recorded data or as a quality control station.
+Check out our [guide](/docs/one-ai/getting-started/camera-tool) on the ``Camera Tool`` to learn more.

 ![Camera Tool Live Preview](/img/ai/one_ai_plugin/getting_started/camera_tool_live_preview.png)